Dynamic taxonomy improves core KPIs and propels SEO strategy

 In order for these metrics to shine, a site's architecture must be organized in a way that increases every user's time on site.
 The logic is simple: If a site is easier to navigate, the user will likely stick around longer.
 This is the gateway to user loyalty.

-On RebelMouse, we give you the ability to use as many tags as needed on every article to help keep you organized.
-But there's also an option to assign one primary tag to a post.
 A primary tag is built on the same principle as a primary section.
 One tag lets you assign higher importance to certain pieces of content when processing and organizing your posts.

 The Primary Tag and Tags sections in RebelMouse's Entry Editor.

 Dynamic Taxonomy: One of the primary benefits of using a primary tag is that it exposes the depth of content available to your users.
-Many publishers do this through the use of sections, which often turns out to be redundant and, in turn, ignored:

-Richer SEO: Since a primary tag exposes more information about your article, it also supplies more relevant data to Google's algorithm.
+Richer SEO: Since a primary tag exposes more information about your article, it also supplies more relevant data to Google's search algorithms.
 Surfacing content in usable ways supports Google's mission to serve content based on audience behavior and intent instead of outdated and frowned-upon SEO methods like keyword stuffing.
 This approach is called white hat SEO, or ethical SEO.

 By targeting specific interests, your dynamic tag structure will allow Google to more accurately understand your article's content and rank it accordingly.
 On RebelMouse, this creates a trickle-down effect, because users can click a tag and quickly get directed to more relevant articles, which boosts your SEO efforts further.

-Here's how the site experience looks on RebelMouse-powered EcoWatch when viewing their primary tag "Plastics."
+Here's how the site experience looks on RebelMouse-powered EcoWatch when viewing their primary tag "plastics."